Encore une fois: Chart performance

-"Encore une fois" proved to be very successful on the charts globally and remains one of the group's biggest hits.
-In the United States, it peaked at number-one on the Billboard Hot Dance Club Play chart, staying within the chart for a total of fourteen weeks.
-In Europe, it peaked at number-one in both Greece and Ireland, as well as on the Eurochart Hot 100, where it peaked in April 1997.
-The single also made its way to number two in Denmark, Scotland and the United Kingdom.
-In the latter, it hit that position in its first week at the UK Singles Chart, on February 23, 1997.
-It was held from reaching the top spot by No Doubt's "Don't Speak".
-But on the UK Dance Chart, "Encore une fois" hit number-one.
-It entered the top 10 also in Belgium (5, in both Flanders and Wallonia), Finland (5), France (7), Iceland (5), Italy (4), the Netherlands (9), Norway (4), Spain (5) and Sweden (6).
-In New Zealand and Australia, the single reached number 34 and 35, respectively.
+In Europe, "Encore une fois" peaked at number one on in both Greece and Ireland, as well as on the Eurochart Hot 100.
+The single also reached number two in Denmark and the United Kingdom.
+In the UK, it peaked first week on the UK Singles Chart, on 23 February 1997.
+On the UK Dance Chart, "Encore une fois" reached number one.
+It additionally entered the top 10 in Belgium (Flanders and Wallonia), Finland, France, Iceland, Italy, the Netherlands, Norway, Spain and Sweden.
+In New Zealand and Australia, the single reached numbers 34 and 35, respectively.
+On the US Billboard Dance Club Play chart, it reached number one and remained on the chart for a total of 14 weeks.
+In West Asia, the song became a top-10 hit in Israel, peaking at number seven on 18 March 1997.

 Music video

-The accompanying music video for "Encore une fois" was directed by Oliver Sommer.
+The music video for "Encore une fois" was directed by Oliver Sommer and filmed at a train station in Cologne, Germany.
 Justin Myers of OCC wrote in 2013, "Warning: the video is very, um, 'of its time', so expect lots of speeded-up footage of people hanging around bus stations and 12" records flying through the air because DJ."

 Two versions of the video exist, one with the Original Edit and one with the Blunt Radio Edit (an edited version of the Future Breeze Remix).
 The former can be seen on 10th Anniversary's bonus DVD and the later can be seen on Altra Mode Music's official YouTube channel.
 By June 2025, the video had generated more than 24 million views on the platform.